djangopackages/djangopackages/docs/deployment.md

 to other distros like debian, ubuntu or rhel that manages security releases.

 Second, there's no way do daemonize the docker compose process.
-When the underlying VM is restarded, the stack won't start automatically.
+When the underlying VM is restarted, the stack won't start automatically.

 The current strategy is: